How can I help you?

 Next, navigate to the created project folder:

-To install the Document editor component, use the following command:
+To install the Document Editor component, use the following command:

-npm install @syncfusion/ej2-angular-documenteditor --saveNote: The
+npm install @syncfusion/ej2-angular-documenteditor --saveAdd CSS reference

 The following CSS files are available in the node_modules/@syncfusion package folder.
 Reference these styles in the src/styles.css file using the following code: